Prag8855/aab/frontend/content/guides/german-health-insurance.md

 - Cosmetic treatments like removing a mole, tooth whitening, orthodontics, nicer tooth fillings[^1]
 - Alternative medicine like acupuncture and osteopathy

-To get better coverage, get [dental insurance](/glossary/Zahnzusatzversicherung) or supplementary health insurance.
+To get better coverage, get [dental insurance](/glossary/Zahnzusatzversicherung) or supplementary health insurance, or [private health insurance](/glossary/private%20Krankenversicherung).

 When you go to the doctor, you show your [insurance card](/glossary/Gesundheitskarte), and they charge your *[[Krankenkasse]]* directly.
 There is no reimbursement process.[^4] If a treatment is not covered, you know before you start.
 There are no surprise costs.